Annytomica/cherry-mildew-detector/README.md

 The live app can be accessed on streamlit cloud [here](https://cherry-mildew-detector-yk8tvuvywdewixijqpatlv.streamlit.app/) or on render [here](https://cherry-mildew-detector.onrender.com/)

+We recommend accessing app on streamlit cloud if available as it has faster response and loading speeds.

 ## Dataset Content

 The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).